Fixing Separation Anxiety with Another Dog

 This idea has become popular because dogs naturally evolved as pack animals.
 In the wild, dogs and their ancestors lived in groups where companionship and social bonds were essential for survival.
 Because of this instinct, many people believe that their dog sees the family as its pack, and when the owner leaves the house, the dog feels as if the pack has disappeared.

 The logic behind getting another dog is simple: if your dog becomes anxious when the “pack leader” leaves, adding another dog could recreate that sense of a pack at home.
 With a companion around, the dog may feel less alone and less stressed during your absence.
+Before committing to a second pet, you must have a plan for how to cure separation anxiety in dogs through behavior modification, as a companion is a support tool, not a standalone cure.

 While this reasoning makes sense on the surface, the reality can be more complex.
 Some dogs benefit from having a companion, while others may continue to experience anxiety even when another dog is present.